raspberrypilearning/lego-plotter/en/step_2.md

 from time import sleep
 from build_hat import BuildHAT
 ```
+Save this program as plotter.py

 --- /task ---

 --- task ---

-Now you can use the `randint` function to create a random value between a pre-defined range and store it in a variable:
+Now you can use the `randint` function to create a random value between a pre-defined range (in this case 0 to 360) and store it in a variable:

 ```python
 sensor_data = randint(0,360)